-The Bully Kutta is a well built, thick boned and muscular breed of dog.
-The weight of male Bully Kutta will range between 150 to 170 pounds, though some exceptionally large specimens can reach upwards of 200 pounds.
+The Bully Kutta is a well-built, thick boned and muscular breed of dog.
+The weight of male Bully Kutta will range between 150 to 170 pounds, though some enormous specimens can reach upwards of 200 pounds.
 Height at the withers for a male is 30-44 inches and for females 28-36 inches.

 - Aseel Bully Kutta

 - Ancient Type Bully Kutta